google/blockly-samples/codelabs/custom_generator/custom_generator.md

 Call the new generator to generate your code, and check the results.

+--Can generate linked value statements, but not stacks of statement blocks --implement scrub to ix that
+-- what about top level (naked) blocks?

 ## Summary

 (TODO: Write this section)
+(TODO: Add screenshots everywhere)

 In this section, recap the work the developer has done and suggest ways to use it.